mgold/Elm-Robotics/raspberryPi/README.md

 Elmberry allows you to define outgoing [ports](http://elm-lang.org/blog/announce/0.11.elm) like `gpio22` or `pwm18` to control the Pi's GPIO pins, and the one PWM pin.
 At this moment, only _output_ is supported.
 The GPIO pins must have type `Signal Bool` and the PWM must have type `Signal Int`.
 This is currently not enforced at compile time.
 Only one file is supported.
 To get a better feel for what's going on, just read the code; there's not much of it!

-Elmberry has only been tested on Raspian (Jan 2014 release), and I actually haven't had a chance to take a multimeter to the pins yet.
-But this testing checks out: `watch -d -n 0.1 gpio readall`.
-I'm hoping to expand it in the next few months.
+Elmberry has only been tested on Raspian (Jan 2014 release).
+Useful for debugging: `watch -d -n 0.1 gpio readall` and an oscilliscope.